 Bioseparations, Bioprocessing, Chromatography, Proteomics, Microfluidics, Multiscale modeling, Affinity precipitation, Biosensors

 Fellow, American Association for the Advancement of Science (AAAS)

 Fellow, American Institute for Medical and Biological Engineering (AIMBE)

 The following is a selection of recent publications in Scopus.
-Steven Cramer has 232 indexed publications in the subjects of Chemistry, Biochemistry, Genetics and Molecular Biology, and Chemical Engineering.
+Steven Cramer has 237 indexed publications in the subjects of Biochemistry, Genetics and Molecular Biology, Chemistry, Chemical Engineering.